shittu05/WeRateDogs-Twitter-DataSet/README.md

 ## ANALYSIS AND VISUALIZATION
 - Linear correlation was noted to exist between retweet count and favorite count for dog types
 - In Dog categories pupper has the highest number in terms of value counts  favotite while floofer has the lowest
-- Charlie, oliver, Cooper and lucy are the most popular dog names in the dataset
+- Charlie, oliver, Cooper and lucy are noted to be the most popular dog names in the dataset